 These are selected shots from an Editorial assignment for Child Magazine.
 The series looked at innovative schools and the concepts that were piloted here proved to be very successful.
 As a parent and educator, I wish more schools adopted these practices.

-Oil + Paper is a series of environmental portraits that were part of a group show.
+Known:Unknown is a series of environmental portraits that were part of a group show.
+It included a series of images of people who I'd known for many years, as well as those I'd just met.
 The images were printed Black and White and then hand tinted using Marshall's oil paint.
 The lead image of the series is one of my favorites.